Schools: School of Taxation Frequently Asked Questions

 - Do I have to take the required courses before I can take an elective course?

-- Can I take some courses through CyberCampus and others in-person, or do I have to take all of my courses in one mode or the other?
+- Can I take some courses online and others in-person, or do I have to take all of my courses in one mode or the other?

 - If I begin as a certificate candidate, can I apply the courses I earn for the certificate towards the MS?

 There is no agency or other body that ranks taxation programs.
-Golden Gate University's tax school is considered nationally to be one of the top programs serving the practicing adult.
+The Golden Gate University Braden School of Taxation is considered nationally to be one of the top programs serving the practicing adult.
 We are, in fact, the largest graduate tax program in the nation.
 We won first place in the only national tax education competition and have consistently placed in the top ten in other years.

 You do not need to know anything about taxation in order to be successful in the master's program.
 The beginning courses start at the very beginning.
 However the courses are accelerated and are very in-depth, so conscientiousness, commitment and tenacity are required in order to succeed.
 We find these factors are the critical ones in determining one's potential to do well in the program.